Link Building Tool Review: WordTracker Link Builder

 In the first ten results returned for “News Media”, only one was a news outlet reporting on mattresses.
 Eight of the results were directories (see image above) and one result was comment spam using the term “mattresses” as a username.

 Still, I wasn’t thrilled with the listings and wondered if this was more a result of my keyword term being “non-newsy” or if the tool had a bug.
-So I ran a second phrase, “political candidates” which is definitely a more news worthy term and let the tool go.
+So I ran a second phrase, “political candidates” which is definitely a more newsworthy term and let the tool go.

-While the features and operations of this tool are solid, the fact it can only run a single term at a time makes it time consuming to use.
+While the features and operations of this tool are solid, the fact it can only run a single term at a time makes it time-consuming to use.
 If you’re running hundreds of terms or have multiple sites, I’m not sure this tool is for you.

-On the other hand, if you’re a small business or have a dedicated linking staff and break your terms and/or sites out by single phrase, only being able to run one term at a time might not be an issue.
-The laser focus this tool forces you to have will help you run a targeted linking campaign and become well aquainted with your search engine results.
+On the other hand, if you’re a small business or have a dedicated linking staff and break your terms and/or sites out by a single phrase, only being able to run one term at a time might not be an issue.
+The laser focus this tool forces you to have will help you run a targeted linking campaign and become well acquainted with your search engine results.